networknext/next/docs/deploy_to_development.md

 git push origin dev-001
 ```

-## 2. Wait for the build and deploy to complete on semaphore ci
+## 2. Wait for the deploy to finish

 Log in to https://semaphoreci.com